 - 3 tablespoons real maple syrup

-- 1/2 teaspoon paprika
+- ½ teaspoon paprika

-- 1/4 teaspoon salt more to taste
+- ¼ teaspoon kosher salt, more to taste

 - Preheat oven to 425°F. Line a rimmed baking sheet with parchment paper.

 - Meanwhile, rinse salmon and pat dry.
 Prepare walnut mixture in a small bowl, stirring together walnuts, mustard, maple syrup, 1 tablespoon olive oil, paprika, salt and pepper.

-- After 15 minutes, toss vegetables around and push them to the edges of the pan to make room for the salmon.
+- After 15 minutes, toss vegetables to flip them, and push them to the edges of the pan to make room for the salmon.
 Place salmon on pan and spoon walnut mixture on top.
 Sprinkle chopped apples on the vegetables, around the salmon.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.